valentin-panov/source_map/README.md

 ```
 ![](public/2.png)

-Store your map in a secure vault and put your feet up, Michael won't find your trail.
+Store your map in a secure vault and put your feet up, John won't find your trail.